raufs/bofasa/README.md

 For single species analyses, we recommend [Panaroo](https://github.com/gtonkinhill/panaroo) or [PPanGGOLiN](https://github.com/labgem/PPanGGOLiN), which for such cases, offers considerable advantages in terms of speed, accuracy, and scalability.

 Comparable and good alternatives to bofasa include [PIRATE](https://github.com/SionBayliss/PIRATE) and [SCARAP](https://github.com/SWittouck/SCARAP).
-PIRATE performs similarly to bofasa when applied to genomes representative different species from a single genus with the default parameters.
-SCARAP performs more different than PIRATE and bofasa and behaves more similar to non-bacteria specific multi-species orthology inference software such as OrthoFinder and SonicParanoid.
-However, SCARAP is really fast and so if you value doing a more comprehensive and large-scale analysis it is pretty well-suited.
+PIRATE performs similarly to bofasa when applied to genomes representative of different species from a single genus when using default parameters.
+SCARAP behaves more similar to non-bacteria specific multi-species orthology inference software such as OrthoFinder and SonicParanoid and is really fast and could be well-suited for more comprehensive and large-scale analysis.

 ## Quick Start